All entries are from The Rolling Stones

 LP 'Sticky Fingers' (Rolling Stones Records COC 59100).
 Producer: Jimmy

 Miller.
-Sound engineers: Glyn Johns, Andy Johns, Jimmy Johnson & Chris
+Sound engineers: Glyn Johns, Andy Johns, Jimmy Johnson &

 Kimsey.